Ian Diamond: Academic and non-executive career

 Diamond became Principal of the University of Aberdeen in 2010, replacing Sir Duncan Rice.
 He announced in August 2017 that he would retire from this role, and was succeeded in the post by George Boyne in August 2018.

 Diamond's previous appointments include Chief Executive of the Economic and Social Research Council, Chair of the Research Councils UK Executive Group, and Deputy Vice-Chancellor at the University of Southampton.
 Chair of Lloyds Banking Group Foundation for England and Wales, Visiting Fellow at Nuffield College, Oxford.

 Diamond has been Chair of British Universities and Colleges Sport, Chair of the Department for International Development Research Advisory Group, 2018, Chair of Plan International UK, Chair of the Council for the Mathematical Sciences, and a Board Member of UK Research and Innovation, UK Statistics Authority, the Population Investigation Committee and Aberystwyth University.
 He stepped down as Chair of Edinburgh College of Further Education on his appointment as National Statistician.

 Diamond was formerly a Trustee of the Iona Cathedral Trust, WWF UK, the National Centre for Social Research, UCAS and the British Academy and Chair of the Social Security Advisory Committee from 2018 to 2019.

 His departure from the University of Aberdeen led to a pay-related controversy, where he was paid £282,000 over a supposed notice period where he was, in fact, no longer working for the university.

 Government service

 Diamond has authored or co-authored seven books and government reports, contributed to a further 34, and authored over 100 academic papers.
 In 2016 he led a review of University finance in Wales which was commissioned by the Welsh Government, which recommended that grants towards tuition fees should be replaced with support for living costs instead.

-Diamond's appointment as National Statistician, in succession to John Pullinger, was announced on 6 August 2019, and he took office on 22 October 2019.
+Diamond's appointment as National Statistician in charge of the Office for National Statistics (ONS), in succession to John Pullinger, was announced on 6 August 2019, and he took office on 22 October 2019.

+Diamond announced he would be leaving his post as National Statistician in May 2025 due to "ongoing health concerns", although media reports speculated his decision was also driven by criticism of the quality and reliability of ONS data.